- 2020-03-04: We are soliciting sponsors! Please check the prospectus and get in touch.

 The call for proposals has not yet been announced.

 The ROSCon 2020 organizing committee aims for ROSCon to represent the entire ROS community, which is diverse and global.
 In addition to promoting technology that is open source, we strive to ensure that our community is as open and accessible as possible.
 Inclusion and diversity benefit the ROS ecosystem as a whole.

-Whoever you are, whatever you do, and wherever you do it, if you’re interested in ROS, then we want you to join us at ROSCon in Macau October 31st – November 1st.
+Whoever you are, whatever you do, and wherever you do it, if you’re interested in ROS, then we want you to join us at ROSCon in New Orleans, Louisiana, November 15th - November 16th, 2020 (Workshops on November 14th).
 To help reduce financial barriers to conference attendance, the ROSCon organizing committee is offering a number of scholarships to members of traditionally underrepresented groups in the robotics community.
 Thanks to the support of the program’s sponsors, each scholarship includes one complimentary conference registration and three nights’ accommodation shared with another recipient*.
 Limited travel support is available for participants whose travel to the conference would otherwise be infeasible**.
 Please note that all other expenses (including any visa requirements) will be the responsibility of the participant.

 *To maximize the impact of scholarship funds, scholarship recipients will be asked to share a room with another recipient.
 Under special circumstances alternative arrangements can be accommodated.